107208579/tracking/switches/setup.md

 `ls -l /dev/tty.usbserial-*`
 */dev/tty.usbserial-1460*

+→ Remove the Zigbee adapter from the USB port
-→ Flash the CC2652 by pressing the reset button on the board<br />
+→ Whilst removed, press the reset button on the board<br />
 → Keep pressing while plugging the device back into the USB port<br />
 → Release the button after 3 seconds<br />